ibm-cloud-docs/BlockStorage/replication.md

 ## Creating a duplicate of a replica

-You can create a duplicate of an existing {{site.data.keyword.BluSoftlayer_full}} {{site.data.keyword.blockstoragefull}}.
+You can create a duplicate of an existing {{site.data.keyword.cloud}} {{site.data.keyword.blockstoragefull}}.
 The duplicate volume inherits the capacity and performance options of the original volume by default and has a copy of the data up to the point-in-time of a snapshot.

 Duplicates can be created from both primary and replica volumes.
 The new duplicate is created in the same data center as the original volume.
 If you create a duplicate from a replica volume, the new volume is created in the same data center as the replica volume.